 There’s a Japanese version, and if anything it’s more entertaining than the Korean MV.
 We get Jinyoung as semi-mad scientist again, but this time, instead of making (apparently) the perfect woman, he’s working on a love potion, which he tests on the other members.
 Attempting to reconcile flirting Sandeul with the Sandeul who produced the sustained and powerful belting may cause your brain to explode, so be warned.

 The art department went straight to Planet Wacky with the costumes here.
 They’ve emptied the accessories cupboard and sewn them all on Jinyoung & CNU, and given Sandeul what appears to be a rainbow onesie.
-Meanwhile, Gongchan wins the guernsey for his fetching tiger costume complete with hood and paws, especially suitable when he shows off his irises, which are so large they could swallow a small child.
+Meanwhile, Gongchan wins the guernsey for his fetching tiger costume complete with hood and paws, especially suitable when he shows off irises so large they could swallow a small child.

 Gongchan’s animal costuming makes another appearance in a live performance for MBC K-pop, which features clothes the true horror of which cannot be described – I’ll just say that there’s an elegant sufficiency of drop crotch pants, and it gets worse from there.
 Sandeul appears to be wearing winter jammies, because the poor boy is sweating rather a lot, due to a vigorous choreography and the demanding nature of his vocal role.
 It’s still fun, though, and in the absence of a dance practice video gives a fair idea of the choreography.

 Composed & written by CNU and Baro (who wrote all his own raps with B1A4), the song’s a simple ‘smitten by love’ pop song, with a chorus that’s easy to sing along with and a catchy, danceable beat that just keeps on giving.
 Watch this three times and try to stop yourself humming it for the rest of the week – I dare you.
 Lyrics here in Hangul, Romanisation, and English translation.